PHPMailer/PHPMailer/README.md

 ## License

-This software is licenced under the [LGPL 2.1](http://www.gnu.org/licenses/lgpl-2.1.html).
+This software is distributed under the [LGPL 2.1](http://www.gnu.org/licenses/lgpl-2.1.html) license.
 Please read LICENSE for information on the software availability and distribution.

 ## Installation & loading

-PHPMailer is available via [Composer/Packagist](https://packagist.org/packages/phpmailer/phpmailer), so just add this line to your `composer.json` file:
+PHPMailer is available via [Composer/Packagist](https://packagist.org/packages/phpmailer/phpmailer) (using semantic versioning), so just add this line to your `composer.json` file:

     "phpmailer/phpmailer": "~5.2"